Insure your business with APPRENTICESHIP

 AN ONGOING STREAM OF TALENT DEVELOPMENT THAT WILL MAXIMIZE PRODUCTIVITY

 More and more states and projects require contractors to have an approved apprenticeship program in order to be considered or be qualified.
 The Metal Buildings Institute (MBI) has received Federal recognition of its Guidelines for Apprenticeship, Assembler Pre-Engineered Steel Buildings.
 Metal building contractors and erectors across the nation are in the process of implementing this exciting new program.
-Gary Smith, Chair of Apprenticeship Committee, "participation and enthusiasm for this key training initiative is extremely positive."
+Tim Seyler, President of the MBI reports, "participation and enthusiasm for this key training initiative is extremely positive."

 Metal Buildings Institute offers a pathway to apprenticeship with National Guidelines recognized and authorized by the US Department of Labor.
 The program develops loyalty and dependability in employees.
 Assembler, Pre-engineered Steel Building is the job category applicable to Pre-Engineered Steel Building Erection.
 Although Pre-Engineered Steel Buildings account for almost half of all commercial industrial low rise construction, there has not been a nationally recognized registered apprenticeship program dedicated to their erection until this MBI program.